 A simple internet search allows you to see what other people think about the various colleges, and this information can be much more valuable than what you might read in articles written by the university, for example.

-If you let the excitement get in your way, then you may find that you’re not making the right decision for your needs.
+It's important you don't rush into your final choice - if you let the excitement get in your way, then you may find that you’re not making the right decision for your needs.
 Instead, you should be methodical, and weigh up the pros and cons of each one.

 There will be many that you can discount immediately, but other decisions may be harder.